-Norma is a professional music teacher and early childhood educator.
+Norma is a ButterflyWay Project Ranger, a professional music teacher and early childhood educator.
 Under a scholarship, she studied in Hungary under prominent music educators such as Katalin Forrai.
-She is a member of the North American Reggio Emilia Alliance, and now works with special needs students at UBC’s Childcare Services Centers.
+She is inspired by the philosophy of Loris Malaguzzi in education children, and now works at UBC’s Childcare Services Centers.

 Emma is a research scientist at SFU studying how genes in human pathogens cause disease.
 She volunteers with the David Suzuki Foundation and the Dogwood Initiative to promote healthy and sustainable decision making.
 While she has been involved in amateur theatrical productions and plays the violin badly, she enjoys watching other people do these things well.